AmplOS2/AmplOS2/README.md

 But we really have to convince the Carp team to reimplement the compiler in a more portable language than Haskell, preferably C or C++, maybe Rust.

+## Why not Carbon?

+Not stable, not in Ubuntu, …

+Seriously tho: Carbon might be a consideration at some point, but at that point we might as well have rewritten parts in Rust and dealt with problems there.

 ## TODO / Roadmap

 AmplOS already does some great things, but there's still a lot to do: